Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

 Provincial Registries: How to Sign Up Today

-Every province operates an official registry — a single waitlist that connects unattached residents with family physicians or nurse practitioners as openings become available.
-Registering is free, requires only your provincial health card, and is the most important first step for anyone serious about being attached.
+Every province operates an official registry — a single waitlist that connects unattached residents with family doctors or nurse practitioners as openings become available.
+Registering is available, requires basic contact and residency details, and is the most important first step for anyone serious about being attached.
 Registration does not preclude using virtual care or walk-in clinics in the meantime, and most registries allow you to update your preferences (language, specific clinic, accessibility needs) at any time.

 - Alberta — Alberta Find a Doctor service (albertafindadoctor.ca), operated by the Alberta Medical Association.